 The functionality associated with the EFB system depends upon the applications loaded on the host.
-As previously started, those applications are classified into 2 Types (A and B) to provide clear divisions between the scope and, therefore, the approval process applied to each one.
-Although guidelines and examples are provided in this AC to provide guidance as to the Type associated with a particular application, there is still the potential for misclassification.
+As previously stated, those applications are classified into two types (A and B) to provide clear divisions between the scope and, therefore, the approval process applied to each one.
+Although guidelines and examples are provided in this AC to provide guidance on the type associated with a particular application, there is still the potential for misclassification.

-Applicants should be aware of two particular issues.
-The Type of software application will influence the level of participation of CAA and the involvement or otherwise of airworthiness authorities in the assessment exercise.
+The type of software application will influence the level of CAA's participation and the involvement or otherwise of airworthiness authorities in the assessment exercise.
 For example, a misclassification may later be shown to have impacted the underlying airworthiness approval granted for the aircraft systems.
-In particular, where there is data connectivity or interactive information the assumptions made by the OEM-during initial certification may no longer hold e.g. data integrity, accuracy of performance calculations, primary use versus situational use.
+In particular, where there is data connectivity or interactive information the assumptions made by the OEM during initial certification may no longer hold e.g. data integrity, accuracy of performance calculations, primary use versus situational use.
 Therefore, if there is any doubt as to the classification of an application, applicants should seek advice from CAA early on in the approval process.